jernejp21/python-flowChart/README.md

 ### What do I need?
 To use this python program, you will need the following SW packages:
 - <a href="https://graphviz.org/">Graphviz</a> (I'm using Windows 10 for development and test)
+ - Make sure you have it in environment variable.
+If you run from CMD or terminal, command `dot` should be callable.
+ - If it isn't executed, add variable.
+For Windows, the path should be *\"C:\Program Files (x86)\Graphviz2.38\bin\"* if you install in default directory.
 - Python (I'm using <a href="https://www.anaconda.com/distribution/">Anaconda Python</a> 3.7 for development and test)
 - Pthon packages:
   - <a href="https://graphviz.readthedocs.io/en/latest/index.html">graphviz</a>